 Now Barzani and Erdogan get what they want.
 It is strange, and too bad we were not able to connect all the dots weeks ago, as what is now transpiring in the region.
 There was confusion among experts in Moscow and the region when the announcement came that Turkey intervened in Syria.

-Posted by Jim W. Dean, Managing Editor on August 28, 2016, With 2373 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on August 28, 2016, With 2386 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.